- Apply links menu

 For more information about the Housing Register and other housing advice, contact the Rehousing service.

-Our four Customer Service Points can also give advice.
-Appointments to discuss more complex rehousing queries with a Rehousing Advisor are available at each Customer Service Point.
+Our four Citizen Service Points can also give advice.
+Appointments to discuss more complex rehousing queries with a Rehousing Advisor are available at each Citizen Service Point.